Svetasv logo

 10 I will take away the chariots from Ephraim and the warhorses from Jerusalem, and the battle bow will be broken.
 He will proclaim peace to the nations.
 His rule will extend from sea to sea and from the River to the ends of the earth.
 11 As for you, because of the blood of my covenant with you, I will free your prisoners from the waterless pit.
 12 Turn [f] to your fortress, you prisoners of hope; even now I announce that I will return to you double [g].
 13 I will bend Judah as I bend my bow and fill it with Ephraim.
 I will rouse your sons, Zion, against your sons, Javan [h], and make you like a warrior’s sword.

 14 Then the Lord will appear over them; his arrow will flash like lightning.
-The Sovereign Lord will sound the trumpet; he will march in the storms of the south, 15 and the Lord Almighty will shield them.
-They will devour and trample on the slingstones [i].
+The Sovereign Lord will sound the trumpet; he will march in the storms of the south.
+15 The Lord Almighty will shield them, and they will devour and subdue the slingstones [i].
 They will drink and roar as with wine; they will be full like a sacrificial bowl, drenched like the corners of the altar. [j] 16 The Lord their God will preserve [k] his people on that day as a shepherd preserves [l] his flock.
 They will sparkle in his land like jewels in a crown.
 17 Truly how great is his goodness, and how great is his beauty! [m] Grain will make the young men thrive, and new wine the young women.

 Retranslation notes for Zechariah 9